 Take on extra tasks – Stepping up for additional work can prove that you're a team player and can give you an opportunity to learn valuable skills that could in turn make you valuable enough to hire long-term!

 Help others – If you see another seasonal teammate struggling, pitch in and help out.
-In addition to making their day, it will show your temporary employer that you have leadership potential.
+In addition to making their day, it will show your contract employer that you have leadership potential.

 "Leadership is not about being in charge.
 Leadership is about taking care of those in your charge." — Simon Sinek